 3. Yielding – Giving way to strength in order to double your own or finding a way to win that does not oppose an attackers strength or guarded areas.

-4. Atemi – Touches or strikes to keiraku nerve meridians that allow further manipulation or dissuade an attacker from further action.
+4. Atemi – Touches or strikes to keiraku nerve meridians that shock or stun a human body which allows further manipulation or to dissuade an attacker from further action.

 5. Gakun – A specific grip of our art.